adamobeng/adamobeng.com/_posts/2010-12-30-talk-at-CCC.markdown

 ---
 layout: post
-title: Talk at 27C3 -- The Political Philosophy of the Internet
+title: Talk at 27C3 &mdash; The Political Philosophy of the Internet
 categories: projects
 ---